rsdoiel/commonMarkDoc/about.md

-This is a JavaScript module for working with CommonMark documents.
+This is a TypeScript module for working with CommonMark documents.
 It assumes that the runtime environment is Deno 2.4.2 or better.

 - License: <https://www.gnu.org/licenses/agpl-3.0.txt>
 - GitHub: <https://github.com/rsdoiel/commonMarkDoc>